dscroft/liascript_can_hacking/classroom.md

 - Robust communications standard for automotive applications.
   - Only 2 wires so minimal wiring.
   - Interference resistant.
-  - Only up to 1Mbps but it is resilient.
+  - CAN 2.0 can go up to 1Mbps (Mega bit per second) but it is resilient.
+- New versions of CAN exist to support applications requiring improved data rate
+  - CAN FD goes up to 8Mbps
+  - The newest currently standardised version of CAN, CAN XL, goes up to 20Mbps.
 </div>
 </section>